thegleb/CarND-Capstone/README.md

 Additionally, there are implementations of neural networks that are optimized to run efficiently on less powerful hardware.
 These are named MobileNets, which can be useful when image processing needs to be fast at the expense of accuracy.

-Our approach was to reuse existing models from the TensorFlow detection model zoo <sup>[2]</sup>, a collection of detection models pre-trained on different datasets for the task of object detection.
+Our approach was to reuse existing models from the [TensorFlow detection model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md), a collection of detection models pre-trained on different datasets for the task of object detection.
 These pre-trained models were our starting point and we re-trained these models with various datasets.

 The different models we aimed to re-train and evaluate their accuracy and performance were: